alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

-## Clinical and Physiological Data from PH Monitoring Study
+## Dataset from Monitoring Study on Pulmonary Hypertension Patients (1st June 2025)

 ### Background

 **Fit-PH** is a dataset derived from _PHoenix_, a Phase IV randomized clinical trial involving patients with pulmonary hypertension (PH).
 The trial's primary aim was to assess dose-response effects and clinical efficacy of two medications: **riociguat** and **selexipag**, in addition to standard care.
-As part of the study, participants were also implanted with cardiovascular monitoring devices to enable continuous remote capture of physiological signals.
+As part of the study, participants were also implanted with cardiovascular monitoring devices, which enables continuous remote capture of physiological signals.

-The dataset was collected with the aim of developing personalized treatment-response profiles, by correlating each individual's device-measured physiology with medication dosing and outcomes.
+The dataset is collected with the aim of developing personalized treatment-response profiles, by correlating each individual's device-measured physiology with medication dosing and outcomes.
 The aim of remote monitoring is to detect early signs of therapeutic response -or adverse changes- to enable timely adjustment strategies.

-The patient cohort comprises of 17 individuals diagnosed with PH who enrolled in the clinical trial and were randomised to receive varying doses of riociguat or selexipag.
-Trial design shows that patients were monitored over a 27 week period during which they were required to attend 4 hospital visits.
-Monitoring of physiological, functional and psychological wellbeing were achieved by patients undergoing clinical assessments at clinic, or through self-reporting questionaires.
-Additional data were also recorded remotely from home through implantable devices that tracked continuous physiological signals e.g. blood pressure.
+Trial design suggest participants are to be monitored over a 27 week period during which they were required to attend 4 hospital visits.
+Monitoring of physiological, functional and psychological wellbeing are achieved when patients undergo clinical assessments at clinic, or self-report through questionaires.
+Additional data is also recorded remotely from home through implantable devices that tracked continuous physiological signals e.g. blood pressure.

 | ![](PHoenix.png) |
 |:--:|